dghiya/DevGhiya/_pages/about.md

 🤖 Robotics Engineer in the making  🎓 Johns Hopkins MS Robotics Student

-Research Focus
+🔬 Research Focus
 ======

 I am interested in Robotics, Controls, Reinforcement Learning, and Deep Learning.
 Most of my work revolves around designing, controlling, and automating robots to make them smarter and more autonomous.

-Experience
+💼 Experience
 ======

 Dynamic Trajectroy Generation of a Manipulation Arm on a Mobile Base
 ------
 I am creating a pipeline

-Dosage rate for mouse for cancer treatment something like that
+☢Dosage rate for mouse for cancer treatment something like that
 ------
 I am Graduate Research Assistant, where I am making a complete setup for a mice for radiotherpy. bed design, collimator design, micro ct sharing bed, controlling x ray dosage rate with collimators, aethsta nozzle design.